AzizTN01/autorent_back/README.md

 ## Cars
 1. GET /api/auth/cars/:carId - Get car details
+2. GET /api/auth/cars - Get all car details
+3. POST /companies/:companyId/cars - Add car to company
-2. PUT /api/auth/cars/:carId - Update car details
+4. PUT /api/auth/cars/:carId - Update car details
-3. DELETE /api/auth/cars/:carId - Delete a car
+5. DELETE /api/auth/cars/:carId - Delete a car

 ## Testing
 You can use tools like Postman or Insomnia to test the API endpoints.
 Make sure to include the necessary headers, such as Content-Type: application/json and Authorization: Bearer <token> for protected routes.